When marketing your B2B SaaS product, more often than not companies call their solution a platform. Here's what to consider as potential downsides.

 Make it easier for your prospects to take action

 When you are first optimizing your website for conversions, you need to focus on one thing: research.
 And the primary object of that research should be your current customers.
-The understanding gained from this will reveal how they perceive your product, your brand, and how you will address the issues they care the most about.
+The understanding gained from this will reveal how they perceive your product and your brand and how you will address the issues they care the most about.
 Identifying the words they use is key, but what’s even more important is understanding their underlying pain points, beliefs, and feelings.

 What's their job to be done?
 What do they complain about?
 What features do they focus on when talking about your product?
 The answer to these questions will help you structure your website in a way that speaks to your ideal customer and connects with them.
 The customer-centric language will make your audience feel you understand their pains, dreams, and fears.
 After all, customers want to see themselves on your website, so speak their language and make them the center of your copy.